ComputationalRadiationPhysics/isaac/README.md

   ```
   where value has the members .x, .y, .z and/or .w depending the feature
   dimension of your source.

 Everything else in the class is up to you, but keep in mind, it may be
 copied from time to time, so be careful with memory in constructors and
 destructors.

+For a working example of such classes have a look in insitu/example.cu.
+If you are using CUDA, you can ignore all ISAAC_ALPAKA ifdefs and only
+look at the CUDA else branch.
+I will continue explaining using the
+CUDA example code.
+If you are using alpaka you should understand the
+alpaka specific differences yourself.

-Now you need an `boost::fucsion::list` with all your classes like
+Now you need a `boost::fusion::list` with all your classes like
 ```
 TestSource1 testSource1;
 TestSource2 testSource2;